IRS Tuition Statement, Form 1098-T

 Any further questions can be directed to a representative in the Cashier's Office via email at: email@example.com.

 Santa Barbara City College is not authorized to offer any personal tax advice.
-Please address all questions and concerns regarding personal tax matters to a tax consultant/advisor or the IRS directly @ 1-800-829-1040.
+Please address all questions and concerns regarding personal tax matters to a tax consultant/advisor or the IRS directly at 1-800-829-1040.